ainfosec/FISSURE/README.md

 Special thanks to Dr. Samuel Mantravadi and Joseph Reith for their contributions to this project.

 ## Interested In Working For AIS?
 Like working with signals and other reverse engineering realms in cybersecurity?
-Skip the challenge and go to the [front of the line](https://recruiting.ultipro.com/ASS1020AURI/JobBoard/f94fabce-76a2-4d69-9ce7-0b8a7a9f7c34/OpportunityDetail?opportunityId=736de69f-dec7-48ac-988b-d8e031f760b9).
+Browse [current openings](https://recruiting.ultipro.com/ASS1020AURI/JobBoard/f94fabce-76a2-4d69-9ce7-0b8a7a9f7c34/?q=&o=postedDateDesc) or join our [talent community](https://www.ainfosec.com/careers/#talent-community) for future consideration.

-For other opportunities, check out our [Can You Hack It?®](https://www.canyouhackit.com) challenge and test your skills!
+If you have other talents, check out our [Can You Hack It?®](https://www.canyouhackit.com) challenge and test your skills!
 Submit your score to show us what you’ve got.
 AIS has a national footprint with offices and remote employees across the U.S. We offer competitive pay and outstanding benefits.
 Join a team that is not only committed to the future of cyberspace, but to our employee’s success as well.

 <p align="center">
   <a href="https://www.ainfosec.com/">